tapan-d/carcounter/CarCounterManual.md

 #Car Counter Instructions

-Last revision May 17, 2017
+Last revision June 1, 2017

+0. Write down which car counter (A,B,C,D) will be at which location, such as East Washington bridge entrance.
+Then for each of the car counters to be used, do the following steps:

 1. First plug in PI+Arduino counter to power brick.
-Wait about 2 minutes until the PI finished booting
+Wait about 2 minutes until the PI finishes booting

 2. Connect your laptop to the serial console cable.
 Use your favorite terminal emulation program at 115200 baud.